-Detail

-The deliberate design of the channel strategy for each type of service, bearing in mind the level of human interaction required and the needs of the targeted customer base.

-Fluidity

-The constant reviewing of the effectiveness of the channel strategy for each type of contact bearing in mind changing technologies, channel-hopping and changing customer habits.

-Simplicity

-The best channels for the organisation should be the easiest to use for the customer, otherwise it will be extremely difficult to drive a meaningful shift in customer behaviour.

-Inclusion

-No group should be denied access to a service because of disability, language or cost of the access channel (e.g. mobile phone costs, broadband access).
-Options should be made available other than the organisation's preferred method of contact to ensure that no group is excluded from access to any services.

-Cost-effectiveness

-Particularly in the current economic climate, finding ways in which to deliver services effectively but at lower cost will be increasingly important.
-A study has put the average cost of face-to-face transactions at £8.62 each, those via telephone at £2.83 whilst those via a website or mobile app cost as little as 5p per transaction - a huge cost saving.
+- Detail: The deliberate design of the channel strategy for each type of service, bearing in mind the level of human interaction required and the needs of the targeted customer base. - Fluidity: The constant reviewing of the effectiveness of the channel strategy for each type of contact, bearing in mind changing technologies, channelhopping, and changing customer habits. - Simplicity: The best channels for the organisation should be the easiest to use for the customer, otherwise it will be extremely difficult to drive a meaningful shift in customer behaviour. - Inclusion: No group should be denied access to a service because of disability, language, or cost of the access channel (e.g. mobile phone costs, broadband access).
+Options should be made available other than the organisation's preferred method of contact to ensure that no group is excluded from access to any services. - Cost-effectiveness: Particularly in the current economic climate, finding ways in which to deliver services effectively but at lower cost will be increasingly important.
+A study has put the average cost of face-to-face transactions at £8.62 each, those via telephone at £2.83, while those via website or mobile app costing as little as £0.05 per transaction - a huge cost saving.